LeadWoods0902/DandD_Nightmare_Plague/Recaps/Main Narrative Recap.md

 ### Race
 ## Hinelle
 ### Description
-The daughter of the cha Sturgis
+The daughter of the chancellor Osman Sturgis, Hinelle is a recognised member of the chuirc
 ### Highlights
 ### Class
 ### Race